SOE Agent Profiles

 Fate: Captured, deported to Germany, executed

 Yolande Elsa Maria Unternährer was born in Paris on 28 October 1911.
 Although her family background was Swiss she grew up in France, and moved to London in her teens.
 Her upbringing was a happy but sheltered one, and she joined her mother working as a children's modiste (clothes designer) in Highgate and Camden Town.
 After the outbreak of war she joined the Women's Auxiliary Air Force (WAAF) and remained at a lowly rank, but her language skills – she spoke French, German and some Italian – were enough to attract the attention of SOE's French (or F) Section, which interviewed her in November 1942.

 Three months later she joined a mixed training group, ten recruits in all.
 Four would survive the war, and of the three other women - Cecily Lefort, Noor Inayat Khan and Yvonne Cormeau - only one would return.
 Yolande's initial reports during the preliminary course at Wanborough Manor noted how she darned the men's socks and quickly typed her 'an excellent wife for an unimaginative man'.
 But her quiet appearance hid other traits.
 Her self-assurance and determination soon shone through, as did her cheerfulness and idealism, being motivated by 'the "good of the cause" and devotion to duty.'
-Her time at SOE's finishing school at Beaulieu underlined the same qualities - popular, practical and dependable, her pace was a deliberate plod rather than a gallop, she proved herself practical and dependable, a student 'full of common sense and resource'.
+Though her progress through SOE's agent 'finishing school' at Beaulieu was at a deliberate trot rather than a gallop, she proved herself practical and dependable, a student 'full of common sense and resource'.